We’re open! Get 15% off per night + access to three State Parks! Learn More

 One day, according to Florence’s memoirs, a man whom Mr. Pfeiffer really disliked had stopped at the house to stay all night.
 He had four of his friends with him and a string of five pack animals.
 They had their supper, bed, and breakfast.
 The next morning his friends left on the stage without even a thank you.
 Upon his departure, the packer began to strike one of his mules with a stick, beating the animal relentlessly.

 Finally seeing enough, Florence took a bold and brave move and confronted the man.
-It was unusual for women of that era to speak up to a man much less a guest, but Florence would not tolerate his actions any longer.
+It was unusual for women of that era to speak up to a man, much less a guest, but Florence would not tolerate his actions any longer.
 She addressed him sternly and told him her mind and forbade him from beating the animal any further.
 As the man stood there, a mixture of astonishment and confusion, sudden inspiration took hold of Florence.
-She continued.
 “From now on,” she said, “I expect to charge you so much for each horse, so much for each bed, and so much for each meal every time you stop here.”

 And without another word, in 1908 the Pfeiffer Ranch Resort was born.
-Florence’s home style cooking and rustic accommodations brought in families attracted to the natural beauty of the lodge’s surrounding and the couple’s down home spirit.
+Florence’s homestyle cooking and rustic accommodations brought in families attracted to the natural beauty of the lodge’s surroundings and the couple’s down-home spirit.
 John died in 1941 at the age of 79 while Florence continued on until she passed at age 85.
-Today, Big Sur Lodge sits on that very spot, dedicated to the same hospitality and open armed welcome so cherished by the original owners.
+Today, Big Sur Lodge sits on that very spot, dedicated to the same hospitality and open-armed welcome so cherished by the original owners.